IntelleeDev/Gitter/README.md

 # Gitter

-Solution challenge to the Andela ALC Assessment
+Solution to the Andela ALC Assessment